The Egyptian Tarot of Thelema trump for the nineteenth path of Leo is Sekhet XI. The Sun, the Solar Light, is the ruler of the sign of the Lion.

 The priestesses of Sekhet performed a ritual before a different statue of the goddess on each day of the year.
 This has resulted in many well-preserved images of the goddess.
 Most of her statuettes are finely cut from solid granite, the most enduring stone—and very difficult to cut and work with.

 Feasts to Sekhet were celebrated at the end of battles, for the preservation of peace.
 During the annual festival held at the beginning of the year, the Egyptians danced and played music in celebration of the goddess.
-According to the few written accounts that have survived the ages, the celebrants drank great quantities of red beer and wine ritually to imitate the divine intoxication that calmed the wrath of the goddess when she almost destroyed humanity.
+According to the few written accounts that have survived the ages, the celebrants ritually drank great quantities of red beer and wine to imitate the divine intoxication that calmed the wrath of the goddess when she almost destroyed humanity.
 The tale was at one time mirrored at the beginning of each year, when the Nile ran blood red with silt from up-stream.
 Some versions of the legend have it that Sekhet swallowed the overflow to save humankind from destruction.

 There are historical records of tens of thousands attending the festival of Sekhet.
 The findings were made in the temple of Mut; when Thebes (Waset) rose to prominence, Mut absorbed some of the characteristics of Sekhet.
 Temple excavations at Luxor discovered a ‘porch of drunkenness’ built into the temple by Queen Hatshepsut, at the height of her twenty-year reign.

 Such accounts have always delighted travellers and historians.
-However they reveal little if anything of the real mysteries of Sekhet, or of the occult powers of her path.
+However they reveal little if anything of the real mysteries of Sekhet, or even of the magical powers of her path.
 As the ‘Old One’, Sekhet’s origins are lost in antiquity.
-Like Set, the only begotten son of Nuit, she is considered first of all Gods.
+Like Set, the only begotten son of Nuit, she is considered First of all Gods.
 Today, knowledge of Sekhet’s path exists in fragmentary form.
 Her followers, contrary to that which we would surmise from the writings of historians and Egyptologists, continue her rites in secret.

-6. It is thought that more than 700 statues of Sekhet once stood in the funerary temple of Amenhotep III, on the west bank of the Nile.
+3. It is thought that more than 700 statues of Sekhet once stood in the funerary temple of Amenhotep III, on the west bank of the Nile.

-© Oliver St. John 2019
+© Oliver St. John 2020 (revised 2023)